ghuntley/affectedbysvbornot.com/index.md

 # affectedbysvbornot.com - Affected by the collapse of Silicon Valley Bank or not?

-An open-source listing of companies who have been affected (or not) by the collapse of SVB.
+An open-source database of companies who have been affected (or not) by the collapse of SVB.

 Contribute to the project via [https://github.com/ghuntley/affectedbysvbornot.com](https://github.com/ghuntley/affectedbysvbornot.com).